 Before your Sukanya Samriddhi Account can be opened, you need to submit some documents to validate your identity.
 As of now, you cannot submit these documents online, so you have to visit your nearest bank or post office to do the same.

 For the Parent

 Though only these documents are required, the relevant bank can ask you for proof of other documents as well.

-To make the payment process more convenient for you, the SSY scheme allows deposits from the online mode as well so that you do not have to visit the place.
+To make the payment process more convenient, the SSY scheme allows deposits from the online mode as well so that you do not have to visit the place.
 Here’s how you can deposit money online.

 If you pay below the minimum amount of Rs.250 in a financial year, then your account will have defaulted.
 To make your account active again you need to pay a fine of Rs.50.

 No interest is generated for the deposit over and above the max limit, i.e., Rs 1.5 lakh.
 You can withdraw the excess amount at any time.

 Sukanya Samriddhi Yojana Account has a maturity period of 21 years from the date of opening.
 But you are allowed to withdraw from your funds if conditions are met.
 Here are some of the rules regarding when and how much can you withdraw your funds.

 For this, you need to submit the appropriate documents related to admission such as

 There can be circumstances when you cannot continue with the account and thus have to withdraw your corpus before maturity.
 According to the scheme you are allowed premature withdrawal.
 But the following conditions will apply: